 Within the team…

-- Transparently document project management process
+- Set an example for documenting project management process

 - Trust the team to deliver when responsibility and ownership are given